mhdbnbd/deccs_ddc/README.md

 The code has been implemented in Python 3.9.7 and tested on Ubuntu 18.04.2 LTS.
 We implemented the autoencoders and DECCS in Pytorch 1.10.1 with cuda support.

+## Tutorial - Notebook

+In [synthetic-example.ipynb](synthetic-example.ipynb) we provide a step by step jupyter notebook of how DECCS is applied to the SYNTH data set described in the paper.
+It has many comments and plots.
+We hope it helps to understand the main steps of the algorithm.

 ## Installation

 You can install the environment via: